-Our brain plays an important role in our daily lives.
+Our brain plays numerous important roles in our daily lives.
 First, it ensures that our body is functioning efficiently.
 It also has a role on how we perform our day-to-day tasks.
 Remember, our behavior, emotions, memory and other cognitive functions are all linked to our brain’s health.
 This is the primary reason we must take good care of our mental health.
 This is not only for those who want to improve their focus and memory or those who are feeling depressed.
 This is for everyone.

-So, how can we boost our brain’s health?
-There are several ways to do this.
-Here is a list of ways to naturally boost our brain’s health.
+With that, here is a list of ways to naturally boost our brain’s health.

 1. Eat the Right Kind of FoodsCredit: Image courtesy of Gesztenyes - pixabay.com